kuaminika/kuaminika-studies/highLevelDesignTings.md

 - low  ttl implies high misses
 - high TTL implies low consisetency ( meaning high chance data might get stale)

+### SQL vs NoSQL

+- NoSQL is better for sharding
+- NoSQL is good for write heavy systems
+- SQL is better for read heavy systems

 ### Problems with S3 storage

 - it takes a while to download/updload files.
 This is indeed why there's a cache.